invoke-ai/InvokeAI/README.md

 ### *Advanced Prompt Syntax*

-InvokeAI's advanced prompt syntax allows for token weighting, cross-attention control, and prompt blending, allowing for fine-tuned tweaking of your invocations and exploration of the latent space.
+Invoke AI's advanced prompt syntax allows for token weighting, cross-attention control, and prompt blending, allowing for fine-tuned tweaking of your invocations and exploration of the latent space.

 ### *Command Line Interface*